 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Unfortunately, drunk driving is something very common here in Florida and throughout the rest of the country.
 Some people who drive while drunk may have an alcohol problem and may need help.
-However, sometimes drastic measures are necessary in order to get these drunk drivers off the road and into a rehabilitation treatment program to help them with their problem.
-Help with an alcohol problem may be something that one woman here in Florida needs after being arrested three times in a week for DUI.
+However, sometimes drastic measures are necessary in order to get these drunk drivers off the road and into a rehabilitation treatment program to help them with their problems.
+Help with an alcohol problem may be something that one woman here in Florida needs after being arrested three times a week for DUI.

 During the first DUI arrest, she posted a $500 bond and was released.
 Authorities say that it wasn’t even 24 hours later when she was once again arrested.
 She posted the same amount of bond and was released again.
 She refused a blood test on both occasions.